hardyscc/nestjs-dynamoose/README.md

   }
   ```

-3. Add the models you want to inject to your modules, this can be a feature module (as shown below) or within the root AppModule next to `DynamooseModule.forRoot()`.
+3. Add the models you want to inject to your modules

+   This can be a feature module (as shown below) or within the root AppModule next to `DynamooseModule.forRoot()`.

    `src/user/user.module.ts`
    ```ts
    import { DynamooseModule } from 'nestjs-dynamoose';
    import { UserSchema } from './user.schema';